ventsip/ph/README.md

 ```
 When daily time balance of a process exceeds the specified time limit, the process is terminated.

 When more than one process name is specifed in `processes` group (as array or strings), then all these processes will contribute to the group's daily time balance.
-Processes belonging to such groups will be terminated if the time balance of the group exceeds the specified limit
+Processes belonging to such groups will be terminated if the time balance of the group exceeds the specified limit.

 Daily time limits are pecified in the `"HHhMMhSSs"` format, where `HH` is hours, `MM` - minutes and `SS` seconds.
 For example `3h45m30s` specifies daily time limit of 3 hours, 45 minutes and 30 seconds.